Oreyato/DualPuzzle3D/README.md

-# SimpleOpenGLEngine
+# Dual Puzzle 3D!

-A simple OpenGL **Actor-Component**-architectured engine intended to start **3D game projects** from a solid ground.
+A 3D puzzle game where you control two characters at the same time.

-It is a modified version of **Gaetz**'s engine.
+Created using a custom OpenGL engine, that you can find [here](https://github.com/Oreyato/SimpleOpenGLEngine).
+This is a modified version of **Gaetz**'s engine.
 You can take a look at his right [here](https://github.com/Gaetz/opengl-training/tree/master/SimpleEngineWithOpenGL/SimpleEngineWithOpenGL-030).

 ### Install
 #### Fmod